7 Fun Things to Do in Savannah Without a Car

 700 Drayton St.

 Regal is the word for this Savannah hotel, which is arguably one of the best hotels in Savannah.
-The property features 126 rooms, a restful pool area, a cooking school, and a lounge and gallery filled with art.
+The property features 126 rooms, a restful pool area, and a lounge and gallery filled with art.
 (There is even a historical hat collection.)
-If you’re hungry, then walk next door to 700 Drayton, the hotel’s upscale restaurant.
+If you’re hungry, then walk next door to the hotel’s upscale restaurant.

 Mrs. Wilkes' Dining Room